HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/create_script_apps/create-and-deploy-script-app.md

 2. Upload the built application to the Script Application Library
 3. Place it in the site area specified in your environment configuration

+Under the hood, the deployment process uses DXClient's Script Application deployment capabilities.
+For more detailed information about DXClient's Script Application commands, options, and requirements, refer to the [DXClient Script Application documentation](../../dxclient/dxclient_artifact_types/scriptapplications.md).

 ## Part 3: Integrating the Store Locator in the Nex Haven Site

 **Prerequisite:** The Nex Haven Site must be available on your DX Server.
 If not, follow the [guide to create the sample site](https://opensource.hcltechsw.com/dx-blueprint-storybook/latest/?path=/docs/how-to-create-the-sample-site--documentation).